IRS Tax Debt Solutions Lawyer in Sarasota & Punta Gorda, Florida

 These points only touch on the basics behind the different tax relief programs available, and the specifics are very complex.
 Navigating the waters of the tax debt is something that is almost impossible on your own.
 An experienced tax attorney can help you determine exactly what kind of relief program works the best for your situation and how to get the maximum amount of relief from your current tax burden.

-With over 20 years’ experience in tax law, Attorney Mary E. King is one of the leading tax attorneys in Florida and has helped countless Floridians escape the burden of tax debt.
+With over 20 years of experience in tax law, Attorney Mary E. King is one of the leading tax attorneys in Florida and has helped countless Floridians escape the burden of tax debt.
 Contact Mary for a consultation to get started on your own tax relief programs.